-Undoubtedly regretful of his candor when the implications became apparent, Mr. Taubman dissolved the voting agreements after this Court's January 22, 2003 Order, in which the Court found that the agreements were circumstantial evidence that the aggregation of shares was a control share acquisition.
+Undoubtedly regretful of his candor when the implications became apparent, Mr. Taubman dissolved the Voting Agreements after this Court's January 22,2003 Order, in which the Court found that the agreements were circumstantial evidence that the aggregation of shares was a control share acquisition.
 Mr. Taubman then declared that he and the parties no longer had any specific agreement to vote their shares in a particular way.

-The timing of Mr. Taubman's reversal of the voting agreements and the fact that he and his family remain steadfast in their opposition to the Simon/Westfield offer call into question the credibility of his assertions.
+The timing of Mr. Taubman's reversal of the Voting Agreements and the fact that he and his family remain steadfast in their opposition to the Simon/Westfield offer call into question the credibility of his assertions.
 As Plaintiffs contend, Mr. Taubman cannot "unring the bell."
 The Indiana Official Comments make it clear that the fact that the shares are individually held and there is no longer a formal agreement does not matter where there is evidence of an intent by the parties to act in a cooperative manner.
 Ind Code Sections 23-1-42-2; 23-1-42-1.
-Absent any evidence that he or his allies do not intend to proceed as previously planned, the Court is not persuaded by Mr. Taubman's claims now, and finds that there is sufficient evidence that the Taubman family and those who signed voting agreements intend to aggregate their shares as a group in a manner that triggers the Control Share Act.
-Consequently, the Court finds that Simon has adequately demonstrated a likelihood of success on this claim as well.